Skip to content

 Terminal window

-Your secrets are now loaded as environment variables!
-Test with:
+Your secrets are now loaded as environment variables every time you cd into this directory.

 Terminal window